-Online seminars, or webinars, are a dynamic and engaging way to convey information to a geographically dispersed audience on a budget.
-If your nonprofit faces an ongoing need to share information long-distance but has limited education and travel funds, webinars can help you save money — and reduce your carbon footprint — while providing a valuable service to your constituents.
+If your organization needs to share information long-distance but has limited education and travel funds, webinars can help you save money and provide more services to your constituents.

-Nonprofits use webinars for a variety of purposes, including software training, sharing information about a new product or service, or promoting a program.
-Moreover, new online tools are making it easy for any organization or charity to host a webinar, even with limited technology expertise.
-Below, we'll outline some of the major steps you can take to plan quality, affordable webinars at your nonprofit.
+Nonprofits and libraries can use webinars for training, sharing information about a new product or service, or promoting a program.
+There are many tools that make it easy for any organization to host a webinar, even with limited technology expertise.
+Below, we'll outline some of the major steps you can take to plan quality, affordable webinars at your organization.

-When evaluating whether a webinar meets your needs, you may also wish to solicit the feedback of subject-matter experts and webinar tool experts, other nonprofits in your field that have conducted their own webinars, and even the audience you plan to address.
-Informal conversations, formal interviews, and surveys and polls can all help you assess whether a webinar is the right medium for your — and your audience's — needs.
+You may also wish to solicit the feedback of subject matter experts, other nonprofits that have conducted their own webinars, and even the audience you plan to address.
+Informal conversations, formal interviews, and surveys can all help you assess whether a webinar is right for you and your audience.

-Since webinars rely on audio and visuals to get the message across, both should be engaging.
-Plain slides with a lot of text don't work as well as interesting visuals that illustrate the topic being discussed.
+Because webinars rely on audio and visuals to get the message across, both should be engaging.
+Plain slides with a lot of text don't work very well.
+Here are seven ways to make your presentations more engaging.

-Some visuals you may wish to include with your presentation are:
+Some slides you may wish to include are

 When weighing your software options, here are a few questions to ask:

 Most tools and pricing plans set a cap on the number of participants.
-Once you reach that number, new participants find themselves locked out or the tool lets them in and charges you a fee for each person above the cap.
 For free and low-cost web conferencing packages, the cap is often as low as 15 or 20 participants.
-Other plans top out at 50 or 100, while enterprise-level packages allow as many as 1,000 participants per webinar.
+Other plans limit you to 50 or 100, while enterprise-level packages allow 1,000 or more participants per webinar.

-While some packages are free, other vendors charge for web conferencing and audio separately, some charge per participant per minute, and others charge a flat fee per month or per year.
-When you add in the fees for hosting recorded webinars and the cost of a toll-free phone bridge (when applicable), the pricing schemes can be complicated.
+Some packages are free.
+Other vendors charge for web conferencing and audio separately, some charge per participant per minute, and others charge a flat fee per month or per year.
+When you add in the fees for hosting recorded webinars and the cost of a toll-free telephone number, the pricing schemes can be complicated.

 Do you want to just show a presentation or demonstrate how to use a specific piece of software?
 Would you like your participants to be able to take control of your desktop?
 Do you want a live video feed of the speakers?
 Make sure you choose a tool that allows you to do what you want.

-Finally, many webinar platforms offer you both web-streaming audio and phone-bridge options.
+Finally, many webinar platforms offer you both web-streaming audio and dial-in phone options.
 You can choose to enable one or the other, or both.
-Enabling both types of audio gives you and your audience some flexibility in the event of a technical problem.

-If so, ask how the software handles recording and whether the vendor charges extra to make that recording available on the Web.
-Most vendors charge for the Web hosting, rather than the recording feature itself, but you should always check to be certain.
-Monthly hosting fees can be as high as $15 per month per recorded hour.
-If you feel the fees are excessive, you can download the recording and make it available yourself, but serving or streaming the recording from inside your network might put a strain on your bandwidth or your technical expertise.
+If so, ask how the webinar vendor handles recording and whether the vendor charges extra to make that recording available online.
+Most vendors charge for storing the recording online, rather than the recording feature itself, but you should check to be certain.

-When evaluating software, you will also want to ask what exactly gets recorded.
-Some tools, for example, only show the slides along with audio, but don't record the chat conversation or the desktop sharing.
+You will also want to ask what exactly gets recorded.
+Some tools record the slides along with audio, but don't record the chat conversation or the desktop sharing.
 Vendors also vary in terms of how long they save the recording.
-Some delete it after a month, while others save it until you delete it yourself.
+Some delete it after a month, whereas others save it until you delete it yourself.

 A few days before your webinar, you should schedule at least one 30- to 60-minute run-through with all participants to work out any unresolved questions or technical issues.

-A dry run is also a great opportunity to generate enthusiasm for the upcoming event and rally your presenters.
+A practice session is also a great opportunity to generate enthusiasm for the upcoming event and rally your presenters.

-Regardless of the equipment you use, you will need a quiet space in which to conduct your webinar.
-In addition to using a headset, you should reserve a conference room or place where there won't be background noise or interruptions.
-In addition to keeping out background office noise, you'll also want a space secluded from outside distractions, such as construction noise or sirens.
+Regardless of the equipment you use, you will need a quiet space to conduct your webinar.
+Reserve a conference room or other space where there won't be background noise or interruptions.

 Before you begin marketing your webinar, determine what tool you will use to register attendees.
-Some online conferencing programs, such as ReadyTalk, offer built-in registration tools.
-Signing up participants using free event-registration tools is another option, but bear in mind that free tools frequently lack the advanced features that you'll want if you manage a lot of events.
+Some online conferencing and webinar tools include built-in registration options.
+Signing up participants using a separate event-registration tool is another option.

-Choosing an event-registration tool is a good time to make a decision on whether you will charge for your webinar — and if so, how much.
-While most fee-based webinars are offered in the $25 to $40 range, others can be priced at upwards of $200 per attendee.
+You will also want to decide whether you will charge for your webinar — and if so, how much.
+Many fee-based webinars are in the $25 to $50 range, but others can be upwards of $200 per attendee.

-If you plan to charge a fee that your audience will see as significant (for example, more than $25), make sure most or all of the following are true:
+Participants will have higher expectations when they pay.
+The more you charge, the greater the expectation that you will deliver an engaging, well-produced webinar.
+If you plan to charge more than a small fee (for example, more than $25), make sure most or all of the following are true:

-Good places to advertise your event include your web site, online event calendars such as Upcoming.com, relevant listservs, newsletters (online and printed), Twitter channels, Facebook groups, local events for nonprofits, and web pages that promote nonprofit webinars.
-Don't forget, too, to promote future online seminars at the end of current webinars.
+Good places to advertise your event include your website, online event calendars, newsletters (online and printed), Twitter, Facebook, and at local events in your community.
+Don't forget to promote future webinars at the end of current webinars.

-For more information on TechSoup's free technology webinars for nonprofits and links to previously recorded presentations, visit our TechSoup Talks page.
+To see TechSoup's upcoming free technology webinars for nonprofits and to view previously recorded presentations, visit our Webinars page.

 Join today to access donations and discounts for your nonprofit or library.